“The mark of our time is revulsion against imposed patterns.”

 A primary goal of our journal is the democratization of the academic sphere.
 Emphasizing the “public” in public university, we seek to actively problematize outmoded intellectual hierarchies and rigid boundaries for scholarship.
 Our constant focus is on the quality, rather than the academic status, of the work we present.
 Situating ourselves within a post-pedagogical framework, we invite submissions on any topic related to modern culture or eventhood, broadly understood.
 We are especially interested in works that traverse multiple theoretical trajectories, including media archaeology, literary criticism, speculative philosophy, critical theory, cultural studies, posthumanism, new historicism, and political aesthetics, among others.

-Articles, reviews, and interviews are published on a rolling basis (upon completion of the peer review and editing processes), so that contributors don’t face unnecessary publication delays.
-Additionally, each summer, an annual selection of themed articles, reviews, and academic dialogues published throughout the year will be released in an online volume, or “yearbook,” free of charge, and made available in affordable print-on-demand and e-reader compatible editions.
+Articles, reviews, flash theory, and interviews are published on a rolling basis (upon completion of the peer review and editing processes), so that contributors don’t face unnecessary publication delays.
+Additionally, we accept book proposals and full manuscripts for INTERpress, a peer-reviewed academic press that maximizes modern publishing technology to make high-quality theory available at affordable prices.
 For further information, please contact the editors at email@example.com.